rachael-smith/RobotApp/README.md

     #### Note: db is included (didn't add seeding to the project so included db to allow people to run)
 ## Run
 Press F5 or the "Start" button in Visual Studio after following the steps above
-#### Note: if you get build errors down "Microsoft.EntityFrameworkCore" and "Microsoft.EntityFrameworkCore.Relational"
 ## Libraries Used
 - Bootstrap
 - Notify.js